0xOuss/cine-organisator/README.md

 `pip install -r requirements.txt`

 launch the main script `main.py`, which opens the main menu to start managing your collection of series and films.

-Enjoy
+ENJOY